tala-aljaafari/O2D3/README.md

-#Supercharging OOD Detection
+# Supercharging OOD Detection

-This repository contains the implementation for our project on Supercharging Out-of-Distribution (OOD) Detection.
+This repository contains the implementation for the first part of my thesis on Supercharging Out-of-Distribution (OOD) Detection.
 The codebase includes various models and techniques to improve the detection of OOD samples in deep learning tasks.

-Credits
+## Credits

 This repository draws heavily from the following projects:

-DEXTER - for the core OOD detection framework. illusory-attacks - for the code used to train adversarial policies.
+DEXTER (https://github.com/LinasNas/DEXTER.git) - for the core OOD detection framework. illusory-attacks (https://github.com/LinasNas/illusory-attacks.git) - for the code used to train the agent policies.